cs123tas/final-stencil/README.md

 your implementation to the class.
 Again, we ask each team to record their demo ahead of time with a screen-recording application and submit it via this [form](https://docs.google.com/forms/d/e/1FAIpQLSdFPUqWM_5_cC89hLj1AFjJ753wmWdCAqdXRZK-woz_YVjR2A/viewform?usp=sf_link) before the presentation day.
-If you are not able to make it to the class due to conflicts or time zone difficulties, you can also pre-record your presentation and submit it ahead of time.
+If you are not able to make it to the class due to conflicts, time zone difficulties, or travel plans, you can also pre-record your presentation and submit it ahead of time.

 <b>Implementation</b>.
 This project must be implemented in C++ and